 The structure of the next hierarchical level of the original network reflects the essential structure of the original network, making it easier to visualize, overview, describe and understand the original network.
 If the network of the next hierarchical level is still too complex, the construction of even higher hierarchical levels may be required.
 This is done by finding the modules of the representation of the network at the next hierarchical level.
-This process can be continued until the resulting network has no links and colaesces to individual single nodes, which is - obviously - the top level network.
-The number of top level nodes depends on the applied influence function calculation algorithm, among others.
-For example applying the PerturLand or LinkLand algorithm yields a number of top level nodes equal to the connected components in the original network, while in the case of the NodeLand algorithm more top level nodes than the number of original connected components may appear as a final result.
+This process can be continued until the resulting network has no links and colaesces to individual single elements, which is - obviously - the top level network.
+The number of top level elements depends on the applied community heap construction method, among others.
+For example applying the PerturLand or LinkLand method yields a number of top level elements equal to the connected components in the original network, while in the case of the NodeLand method more top level elements than the number of original connected components may appear as a final result.

-Technically it is important to remark, that each node without links of the network is defined as a separate module.
-According to this definition such a node makes a module containing one single node on every higher hierarchical levels of the network.
+Technically it is important to remark, that each element without links of the network is defined as a separate module.
+According to this definition such an element makes a module containing one single element on every higher hierarchical levels of the network.

-The link strengths between the modules can be directly used as community landscape heights, without any influence function calculation method, due to the fact, that the higher level link strength already comprises the effect of direct and indirect interactions between the nodes of the original network.
-As a consequence, the link strengths between the modules can be directly used as community landscape heights for the network of modules.
-However generally, one may be interested in types of interections between the modules other than the type of interaction between the original nodes.
+The link strengths between the modules can be directly used as community landscape heights, without any heap contruction method, due to the fact, that the higher level link strength already takes into account the indirect interactions between the original elements.
+But generally, one may be interested in other type of interections between the modules, than between the original elements.
 For example the interaction between groups of people (e.g. cities or countries) may be of quite different nature than the interactions between the constituent individuals.
-In this case one should apply an influence function model selected and/or adjusted according to the type of the interaction and re-run a modularization protocol at the second (or higher) level of the hierarchical structure in order to get the third (or, generally 'higher+1') level community landscape.
+In this case one should apply a heap construction method selected and/or adjusted according to the type of the interaction and re-run a modularization protocol at the second (or higher) level of the hierarchical structure in order to get the third (or, generally 'higher+1') level community landscape.